mattly/couchdb-ruby-query-server/README.md

 ## TODO

-* handle edge cases for map/reduce that aren't covered by the couchdb view server spec but indicated in the javascript view query server code.
-* Better Error Handling (for syntax errors, etc)
+* Better Error Handling for syntax errors, etc
-* Document Management Functions (update, validation)
-* Streaming Update Functions (filter)
-* Templating Functions (show, list)
+* More robust implementation of all the functions; currently we pass CouchDB's `query_server_spec` but there are lots of responsibilities of the Javascript query server that are not tested.
+* implement `log` inside functions.
+* implement some sort of proper template system for show/list.
+Will likely go with Mustache.
+* beef up safe mode support by redefining Kernel#sleep to raise.
+* get working on ruby 1.8.6

 ## Changelog

-### HEAD
+### 0.2.0 2010-03-25
-* add support for `validate_doc_update` and `updates` functions.
+* round out support for all function types, including `validate_doc_update`, `update`, `show` and `list`.

 ### 0.1.2 2010-03-14
 * fix for multiple reduce functions being run simultaneously